junxit/us-congress-bills-109/bill.md

 ## § 3.
 Authorization of design, construction, and operation of major medical facility project, New Orleans, Louisiana

-- **(a)** *Agreement authorized* The Secretary of Veterans Affairs may enter into an agreement with the Louisiana State University to design, construct, and operate a co-located, joint-use medical facility in New Orleans to replace the medical center facility for the Department of Veterans Affairs Medical Center, New Orleans, Louisiana, damaged by Hurricane Katrina in August 2005.
+- **(a)** *Agreement authorized* The Secretary of Veterans Affairs may enter into an agreement with the Louisiana State University to design, construct, and operate a co-located, joint-use medical facility in or near New Orleans to replace the medical center facility for the Department of Veterans Affairs Medical Center, New Orleans, Louisiana, damaged by Hurricane Katrina in August 2005.
-- **(b)** *Cost limitation* Advance planning and design for a co-located, joint-use medical facility in New Orleans under subsection (a) shall be carried out in an amount not to exceed $100,000,000.
+- **(b)** *Cost limitation* Advance planning and design for a co-located, joint-use medical facility in or near New Orleans under subsection (a) shall be carried out in an amount not to exceed $100,000,000.

 ## § 4.
 Authorization of design, construction, and operation of a major medical facility project, Charleston, South Carolina